kartiknarayansahoo/car-price-prediction/README.md

 This web app predicts the selling price of used cars as a function of their input parameters (year of manufacture, km_driven, fuel, seller_type, transmission, number of ownership, seats, torque_rpm, mileage, engine_cc and max_power_bhp).

-**Note : The web app takes some time to load if not visited for a long time**
+**Note : The web app takes some time to load if not visited recently**
 <br>
 The deployed web app is live at https://usedcar-price-predictions.herokuapp.com/